nullquant/ComfyUI-BrushNet/README.md

 For PowerPaint you should download three files.
 Both `diffusion_pytorch_model.safetensors` and `pytorch_model.bin` from [here](https://huggingface.co/JunhaoZhuang/PowerPaint-v2-1/tree/main/PowerPaint_Brushnet) should be placed in your `models/inpaint` folder.

-Also you need SD1.5 text encoder model `model.fp16.safetensors` from [here](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/text_encoder).
+Also you need SD1.5 text encoder model `model.safetensors`.
+You can take it from [here](https://huggingface.co/ashllay/stable-diffusion-v1-5-archive/tree/main/text_encoder) or from another place.
+You can also use fp16 [version](https://huggingface.co/nmkd/stable-diffusion-1.5-fp16/tree/main/text_encoder).
 It should be placed in your `models/clip` folder.

 This is a structure of my `models/inpaint` folder: